lichen2018/DeepHGT/README.md

 ### Download data sets
 The two data sets including train_valid_test_data.txt and independent_test_data.txt should be downloaded from google drive.
 #### train_valid_test_data.txt
 1,556,694 sequences for training (90%), validation (10%), and testing (10%) DeepHGT.
 Half of the data set are near HGT insertion sites and the remaining half are random sequences extracted from the reference genomes.
-The shared link is https://drive.google.com/file/d/1Ja2w5TjfCcQyuMl2N73jwQP_-97n3aEC/view?usp=sharing
+This file could be downloaded from the shared link https://drive.google.com/file/d/1Ja2w5TjfCcQyuMl2N73jwQP_-97n3aEC/view?usp=sharing

 #### independent_test_data.txt
 689,332 sequences for testing DeepHGT.
 Half of the data set are near HGT insertion sites and the remaining half are random sequences extracted from the reference genomes.
-The shared link is https://drive.google.com/file/d/18K6Xx2mUb4yCkzA5-xW2CWHoWwBknhy4/view?usp=sharing
+This file could be downloaded from the shared link https://drive.google.com/file/d/18K6Xx2mUb4yCkzA5-xW2CWHoWwBknhy4/view?usp=sharing

 ## Discription of files